mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ## Usage

-To receive push notifications from your ntfy server, you need to **install [the `ntfy` app](https://docs.ntfy.sh/subscribe/phone/)** and then **subscribe to a topic** where messages will be published.
+To receive push notifications from your ntfy server, you need to **install [the ntfy Android/iOS app](https://docs.ntfy.sh/subscribe/phone/)** and then **subscribe to a topic** where messages will be published.
 You can also send/receive notifications on the ntfy's web app at `example.com`.

-### Install the `ntfy` app
+### Install the ntfy Android/iOS app

-To set up the app, you can follow the steps below:
+To set up the Android app, you can follow the steps below:

 1. Install the [ntfy Android app](https://docs.ntfy.sh/subscribe/phone/) from F-droid or Google Play.
 2. In its Settings -> `General: Default server`, enter the ntfy server URL, such as `https://ntfy.example.com`.